edstott/EE2Project/maths-accelerator/README.md

 The signals `first` and `lastx` are true during the first pixel of each frame and the last pixel of each line respectively.
 These signals are passed to downstream logic along with the pixel data and they are used to synchronise the data to the correct position on the display.

 The module also instantiates a sub-module `pixel_packer`, which sits between the generated `r`,`g`,`b` values and the stream output.
 The VDMA module expects to receive 32-bit words of data since these map neatly onto the main memory bus.
 The three concatenated colour values total only 24 bits, so the pixel packer packs 4 24-bit pixels into 3 32-bit words.
-Generating the 4 pixels still takes 4 clock cycles (assuming `ready` is true), so the output `valid` signal from the pixel packer is manipulated so that it is only high for 3 out of 4 clock cycles.
+Generating the 4 pixels still takes 4 clock cycles (assuming `ready` and `valid_int` are true), so the output `valid` signal from the pixel packer is manipulated so that it is only high for 3 out of 4 clock cycles.

 To summarise the `ready` and `valid` signals:
 - `ready` is asserted by the stream receiver when it is able to accept a new word